Expunging A Felony Charge

 How ClearUp My Record Can Help

-ClearUpMyRecord.com knows what it takes to clear criminal records and their business is to make it easy for you.
-Start with the eligibility check which will let you know almost instantly whether you are eligible for expungement of your felony.
+Our law firm knows what it takes to clear criminal records, and we make it as easy as we can for you.
+Start with the eligibility check, which will let you know almost instantly whether you are eligible for expungement of your felony.
 This process is completely free, so you don't have to worry about spending any money unless you qualify.
 If you do qualify, congratulations!
-If you decide to go through with the process of clearing your criminal record, ClearUpMyRecord.com will send you an application packet.
-That application packet will come with information on how to fill out the forms and where to send them in order to apply for criminal records expungement.
-Follow those instructions and you are on your way.
-In order to complete the expungement you may have to appear in court for a hearing, so be prepared for that eventuality.
+If you decide to go through with the process of clearing your criminal record, you can sign up immediately online or you can call our office.

 Notes on Expungement

-ClearUpMyRecord.com will help you as much as they can, but there is never any guarantee that a record will be expunged.
+Our firm will help you throughout the whole process and make sure the best arguments in favor of expungement are presented to the judge.
 Ultimately it is the judge's decision, and it will be based on a number of factors.
 Also keep in mind that the rules of expungement and how the expungement is handled (sealed record, destroyed record, verdict set aside, etc.) will differ from state-to-state and may differ depending on the type of felony you are trying to clear.

 Our team is standing by and ready to clear your criminal record and answer any questions you may have.